AU-BCE-EE/guidance-python-vs-code/README.md

 2. By line or section, working in script edititor and sending code to Python window
 3. Script mode, calling Python and running script in shell

+The repository for this guide includes demos that can be run locally.

+Some of what is covered in this guide is independent of VS Code.
+The distinction will be spelled out.

 # 2. Installing software
 ## VS Code
 Visual Studio Code, VS Code, or, as we'll call it, VSC, is a free "integrated development environment" (IDE) produced by Microsoft.